-Let us now give a short sketch of the proof of the main theorem and highlight some of its main features.
-In this article we will exclusively work with parallel weight and so the word `parallel' will henceforth be dropped.
+Let us now highlight some delicate points in the proof of the main theorem.
+We will only work with parallel weights so the word `parallel' will henceforth be dropped.

-The definition of Hilbert modular forms used is in the spirit of Wiles, as compared to the theory of Katz.
-By this we mean, as explained in Section~\ref{sec:HMF}, that we use the Hilbert modular forms living on the Hilbert modular variety classifying Hilbert-Blumenthal abelian varieties modulo the action of the totally positive units on polarisations.
-In fact, working with modular forms \`a la Wiles is necessary in order to have a good Hecke theory, {\it i.e.}, seems to be the right setting for working with Galois representations.
+Our definition of Hilbert modular forms is in the spirit of Wiles and corresponds to Katz modular forms which are invariant under the action of a finite group.
+More precisely, as explained in \S\ref{hmf}, we use forms living on the Hilbert modular variety classifying Hilbert-Blumenthal abelian varieties modulo the action of the totally positive units on polarisations.
+Working with modular forms \`a la Wiles is necessary in order to have a good Hecke theory, {\em i.e.}, it seems to be the right setting for working with Galois representations.
 Moreover, over~$\C$ those are precisely the automorphic forms on $\GL_2$ studied by Shimura in~\cite{shimura}.
 The technical complications arising from the fact that the relevant Hilbert modular variety is only a finite quotient of the fine moduli scheme are properly addressed.
 The literature is not as complete and as uniform in terms of definitions as one would wish; we have nonetheless tried to include as many and as precise references as possible.

-Our general strategy is to first go to weight~$p$ where we exploit the subtle phenomenon of `doubling' for Hecke algebras (failure to strong multiplicity one in characteristic~$p$; see \cite{wiese}).
+Our general strategy is to go to weight~$p$ where we exploit the subtle phenomenon of `doubling' for Hecke algebras (failure to strong multiplicity one in characteristic~$p$; see \cite{wiese}).
 Whereas the overall strategy of proof is very similar to the one in \cite{wiese}, the actual techniques used here are quite different since many of the arguments in {\em loc.\ cit.} seem to be specific to $F=\Q$.

-Let us start with a weight $1$ Hilbert modular form~$f$ over~$\Fbar_p$ of level prime to~$p$ which is an eigenform for all Hecke operators $T_\fq$ with eigenvalues~$\lambda_\fq$.
-Let $\rho_f$ be the attached Galois representation.
-Via multiplication by the Hasse invariant~$h$, which has weight~$p-1$ and $q$-expansions equal to~$1$, $f$ can be mapped into weight~$p$.
-Let $W$ be the subspace spanned by the images of $hf$ under all Hecke operators above~$p$; this is the same as the space spanned by the images of $f$ under all partial Frobenius operators, which we define in this article based on the Hecke operators $T_\fp$ for $\fp$ dividing~$p$.
-The properties of~$W$ which we need are deduced from the interplay between the partial Frobenius operators and the Hecke operators above~$p$.